brookepoulton/beaumont-inventory-system/README.md

 # beaumont-inventory-system

 Inventory management system for Beaumont Jewelry Boutique.
-Backend built with PHP and MySQL.
+Built with PHP and MySQL.

 ## Technologies Used
-- PHP (backend logic)
+- PHP
-- MySQL (database)
+- MySQL

 ## Database